Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Analysis

 \subsection{Performance Evaluation of Detection Models}

-To evaluate the performance of data from representation learning models and feature selection models, we use four well-known classifiers, e.g., LR, SVM, DT, and RF \cite{kasongo2020deep}.
-However, due to space limitation, similar to the authors of \cite{CTVAE, Shone2018}, we report the results of the RF classifier.
-In addition, we also use four metrics, i.e., $\emph{Accuracy}$, $\emph{Fscore}$, $\emph{FAR}$, and $\emph{MDR}$ for all comparisons, which are used for three IoT IDS datasets including IDS2017, NSLKDD, and UNSW.

-First, we compare MIAE with representation learning methods, i.e., AE and VAE variants.
-As observed in Table \ref{tab:experimental_results_01}, the $\emph{Accuracy}$ and $\emph{Fscore}$ obtained by MIAE are significantly greater than those of AE variants and VAE variants.
-Moreover, the $\emph{FAR}$ and $\emph{MDR}$ obtained by MIAE are the lowest ones.
-In addition, the $\emph{Accuracy}$ obtained by MIMOCAE and MultiMAE is greater than those of AE variants.
-For example, MIAE achieves $ 0.988 $ in terms of the $\emph{Accuracy}$ on the IDS2017 dataset compared to $ 0.977 $, $ 0.977 $, $ 0.978 $, $0.987$, $0.978$, $0.824$, $0.822$, $0.944$ of FAE, SAE, AE, MIMOCAE, MultiMAE, VAE, $\beta$-VAE, and VQ-AE, respectively.
-The $\emph{FAR}$ and $\emph{MDR}$ obtained by MIAE on IDS2017 dataset are $ 0.54 $ and $ 0.12 $, respectively.
-These results show the effectiveness of MIAE in processing multiple input data sources to diversify the characteristic features compared to other methods.
+We compare MIAE with representation learning methods, i.e., AE and VAE variants.
+As shown in Table \ref{tab:experimental_results_01}, the \emph{Accuracy} and \emph{Fscore} obtained by MIAE are significantly greater than those of AE and VAE variants.
+Moreover, the \emph{FAR} and \emph{MDR} for MIAE are the lowest.
+Additionally, the \emph{Accuracy} of MIMOCAE and MultiMAE exceeds that of AE variants.
+For example, MIAE achieves $0.988$ in \emph{Accuracy} on the IDS2017 dataset, compared to $0.977$, $0.977$, $0.978$, $0.987$, $0.978$, $0.824$, $0.822$, and $0.944$ for FAE, SAE, AE, MIMOCAE, MultiMAE, VAE, $\beta$-VAE, and VQ-AE, respectively.
+The \emph{FAR} and \emph{MDR} for MIAE on the IDS2017 dataset are $0.54$ and $0.12$, respectively.
+These results demonstrate the effectiveness of MIAE in processing multiple feature groups to enhance characteristic feature diversity compared to other methods.

-Second, we evaluate the results of MIAE in comparison with typical dimensionality reduction models, i.e., PCA, ICA, IPCA, and UMAP \cite{PCA-ICA-UMAP}, as shown in Table \ref{tab:experimental_results_02}.
-Although the results in terms of the $\emph{Accuracy}$ and $\emph{Fscore}$ of PCA, ICA, IPCA, and UMAP are approximately the same, the results of MIAE are still significantly greater than these of the four methods.
-For instance, the $\emph{Fscore}$ obtained by MIAE on the NSLKDD dataset is $ 0.853 $, whilst the results of PCA, ICA, IPCA, and UMAP are $ 0.831 $, $0.824 $, $ 0.829$, and $ 0.804 $, respectively.
-These results show the effectiveness of MIAE in using the neural network model to learn multiple input sources to diversify the characteristic features of data compared to the traditional dimensionality reduction models.
+We evaluate MIAE against typical dimensionality reduction models: PCA, ICA, IPCA, and UMAP, as shown in Table \ref{tab:experimental_results_02}.
+While the Accuracy and Fscore of PCA, ICA, IPCA, and UMAP are similar, MIAE significantly outperforms these methods.
+For example, the Fscore obtained by MIAE on the NSLKDD dataset is 0.853, whereas PCA, ICA, IPCA, and UMAP yield 0.831, 0.824, 0.829, and 0.804, respectively.
+These results demonstrate MIAE's effectiveness in learning from multiple feature groups compared to traditional dimensionality reduction methods.